Welcome to the class page for Nursery.

 Session times - 8.45am - 11.45am

-The Library in Nursery will be up and running in the first week back.
-Please take time to help your child pick a book that they would like to read at home.
+The Library in Nursery will be open every week.
+Please take time to help your child pick a book or game that they would like to read/play at home.
 You can borrow books every week and bring them back to swap every Tuesday.
 Your child will each have their own reading passport, where we will keep a record of all the different books you have shared with your child.

 If you've any questions or if you would like to be involved in helping to run our library please speak to your child's key person.